Black Country Radio broadcasts on FM across the Black Country, DAB across Birmingham and online throughout the world!

 This is a great way to start your journey in radio the radio industry and a great way to put skills from a college or University course into practice.
 You'll learn new skills and develop existing ones, leading to other roles in the station in the future!

-- Regrettably, we do not offer work experience placements as the nature of our setup means we can't guarantee staff levels.
-However if you are over 18 you are welcome to join the station as a member.
+Please note that at this time sadly we do not offer work experience placements due to the nature of our setup means we can't guarantee staff levels.
+At this moment in time, you also must be over 18 to join the station.

 - The biggest requirement we have from all new members is commitment.
-If you're successful and offered a role, we'll invest time and money in training you - we need people who can commit to that role.
+If you're successful and offered a role, we'll invest time and money in training you - we need people who can commit to that role for a minimum period of time.

 - All positions are voluntary.